-Sperm motility increased when the concentration of Na+ and Ca2+ ions was increased up to the limit of 7 g/L NaCl and 0.125 g/L CaCl2 (treatment D), but it tended to decrease when the concentration was increased to 8.50 g/L NaCl and 0.150 g/L CaCl2 (Fig. 1).
+Sperm motility increased when the concentration of Na+ and Ca2+ ions were raised up to a limit of 7 g/L NaCl and 0.125 g/L CaCl2 (treatment D), but it tended to decrease when the concentration were further increased to 8.50 g/L NaCl and 0.150 g/L CaCl2 (Fig. 1).
 This result is comparable to the conditions during the broodfish spawning season, when the concentration of Na+, Cl-, and Ca2+ ions rose to a point where fish sperm motility could be induced in the seminal plasma of the testis due to hydration (the entry of external environmental water into the seminal plasma of the testis), which decreased K+ ions and osmotic pressure [13].
-This is necessary physiologically because fish spermatozoa stay immobile in the lumen of seminiferous tubules or sperm ducts during the non-breeding season because the high concentration of K+ ions in these ducts inhibits fish sperm motility [6, 14].
-The physiological mechanism to regulate the ionic balance of the seminal fluid of the testis and the fluid of the spermatozoa is a basic function of gonadotropins and steroid hormones, which affect the secretion of the fluid produced by the spermatozoa and cause increased hydrostatic pressure in the tubule and the tubus [15].
+This physiological change is necessary because fish spermatozoa remain immobile in the lumen of seminiferous tubules or sperm ducts during the non-breeding season because the high concentration of K+ ions in these ducts inhibits fish sperm motility [6, 14].
+The physiological mechanism that regulates the ionic balance of the seminal fluid of the testis and the fluid of the spermatozoa is a basic function of gonadotropins and steroid hormones, which affect the secretion of the fluid produced by the spermatozoa and cause increased hydrostatic pressure in the tubules and the tubes [15].

 3.2 Sperm motile rate per 50 seconds

 The average motile sperm showed a decrease after 50, 100 and 150 seconds in sperm preservation solutions (solutions A, B, C, D, E and F) as shown in Figure 2.
 However, solution D showed a higher level of sperm motility (85.50%) after 150 seconds than other treatments, with motility of 90.50% (first 50 seconds), 87.25% (100 seconds) and 85.50% (150 seconds).
 The lowest motility was found in solution E, with motility of 62.25% (first 50 seconds), 61% (100 seconds) and 58.50% (150 seconds).
-Between solution A and B are relatively the same with motility of 80.75% (first 50 seconds), 74.25% (100 seconds) and 66.75% (150 seconds) in A and 81.50% (first 50 seconds), 75% (100 seconds) and 67.75% in B. Solution C is higher than A and B, but lower than D, with motility of 85.25% (first 50 seconds), 77.25% (100 seconds) and 72.25% (150 seconds).
+Sperm motility were similar in solutionsA and B. Solution A had motility of 80.75% (first 50 seconds), 74.25% (100 seconds) and 66.75% (150 seconds) while in solution B, motility of 81.50% (first 50 seconds), 75% (100 seconds) and 67.75% were observed.
+Solution C was higher than A and B, but lower than D, with motility of 85.25% (first 50 seconds), 77.25% (100 seconds) and 72.25% (150 seconds).
 These findings suggest that the artificial fertilization solution in solution D has an ionic balance and is isotonic, which can sustain high motility for up to 150 seconds.
-The higher ratio of Na+ to K+ ions in the solution is assumed to be the cause of this increase in sperm motility, as is the fact that the K+ ions do not reach levels that impede motility.
+The higher ratio of Na+ to K+ ions in this solution was assumed to be the cause of this increase in sperm motility, as is the fact that the K+ ions do not reach levels that impede motility.
 Prior to the spawning season, the K+ ion concentration was lowered to 797 mg/L in order to stimulate sperm motility in the sperm duct [16].
 Research on Atlantic salmon seminal plasma was 1382 mg/L (1,382 g/L) K+.
 Salmo gairdneri and S. trutta sperm motility was still initiated by K+ ions at concentrations of ± 1 g/L KCl, but sperm motility was not induced at concentrations greater than 1 g/L KCl [7, 17].
-According to the study's findings, solution D's effect demonstrated that the motility level remained high after 150 and 180 seconds (3 minutes), indicating that solution D's ionic balance is isotonic to the mutiara catfish sperm fluid (as shown in Fig. 1 and 2).
+According to the study's findings, solution D's effect demonstrated that the motility level remained high after 150 and 180 seconds (3 minutes), indicating that solution D's ionic balance was isotonic to the Mutiara catfish sperm fluid (as shown in Fig. 1 and 2).
 The sperm duct naturally controls the electrolyte fluid balance of sperm with external fluids to stimulate sperm motility prior to broodfish spawning.